 The induction is a three-day event designed to bond students into a cohesive cohort as well as providing students with information about the programme and support services available to them during their PhD journey.
 It is held at the University of Southampton prior to first year students commencing their programme.
 Students from all years of the programme, from across the partners, are expected to attend the induction event.
 Students hosted at partner institutions will have their travel and accommodation supported by the DTP during the induction period to aid their participation in the event.

 During the first year of the studentship, students will undertake two 4-month rotation projects with different supervisors before selecting and commencing their substantive doctoral project.
 These rotations are usually but not exclusively at the same Institution, and take place from October – January and from February – May.
 If the second rotation project is at a different partner the DTP will provide financial support to help with additional costs and caring responsibilities.

 Students who have chosen Industry co-funded studentships will embark on their research project with the partner from the beginning, rather than after the two rotations.

 A key feature of the programme is the cohort training which students are expected to attend although it is not compulsory for the award of their degree.
 During the first-year the DTP offers training in Data Management and Business and Entrepreneurship.
 Throughout the programme students will have access to cutting-edge bioscience training workshops in disciplines aligned to their chosen research project; the breadth of expertise across the consortium themes will provide exceptional choice and subject coverage for our students.
 Students also have access to an extensive range of bioscience-related Masters-Level modules provided by the four university partners.

-The module is delivered by a mix of workshops and presentations via infrastructure available through the Data Science Academy which is part of the Web Science Institute at the University of Southampton.
-A unique feature of the module is students will have access to Iridis, the University of Southampton’s high-performance computer cluster and the largest HEI computing facility in the UK.
+The training is delivered by a mix of workshops and presentations via infrastructure available through the Data Science Academy which is part of the Web Science Institute at the University of Southampton.
+A unique feature of this training is students will have access to Iridis, the University of Southampton’s high-performance computer cluster and the largest HEI computing facility in the UK.